JeffTuff/repo-second/README.md

 # repo-second
-This is a second temporary repository
+This is a 2nd temporary repository